 What are the causes of blurry vision and what can you do to remedy it?

-What are the Most Common Causes of Blurry Vision?
+The 10 Most Common Causes of Blurry Vision

 Blurry vision can be caused by many different factors.
 And not everyone experiences it in the same way: some people may only experience blurry vision around the edges, while others feel like their entire field of vision is blurred.
 To make matters worse, the symptoms can be accompanied by headaches or dizziness.